dudung/soal/_posts/code/py/2021-01-10-function-intro.md

 	return processed_value
 ```

-which is only an illustration.
+which is an illustration of a user-defined function.

 ## example